How to review a core pull request¶

 Reproduce the problem¶

 Confirm which branch the PR was created against.
 This is probably either

-master or the LTS.
+master or a Release Candidate branch.
 Setup an instance locally from that branch (e.g. with buildkit), or test on the public demo site if possible.
 Repeat the steps to reproduce described in the ticket or PR.

 Confirm that the issue was a problem and a problem “worth solving”, generally worthy of being in core.

 Confirm that the PR works as advertised by observing the result in the build.

 You can either test locally or on the test server.

 Our test server automatically creates a dedicated CiviCRM installation for every PR so that (in most cases) it's easy to review the PR without needing to set up a local installation with the fix applied.
 To access the test build follow these steps: